bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/tutorials1b.md

-# Temperature model with `ApproxFun` (intermediate)
+# Temperature model with `ApproxFun`, no `AbstractArray` (intermediate)

 ```@contents
 Pages = ["tutorials1b.md"]
 Depth = 3
 ```

-We reconsider the first example by relying on the package `ApproxFun.jl` which allows very precise function approximation.
+We reconsider the example [Temperature model (Simplest example)](@ref) by relying on the package `ApproxFun.jl` which allows very precise function approximation.
+This is an interesting example because we have to change the scalar product of [PALC](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/PALC/) for the method to work well.

 > This is one example where the state space, the space of solutions to the nonlinear equation, is not a subtype of `AbstractArray`.
 See [Requested methods for Custom State](@ref) for more informations.

+## Code for custom state

 We start with some imports: